In-patient luxury rehab center in Thailand

 In 1939, a Norwegian psychiatrist Gabriel Langfeldt introduced the concept of schizophreniform disorder.
 He distinguished the difference between this disorder and typical schizophrenia on the basis of outcome.
 Langfeldt described that although symptoms of the two conditions are the same, people with schizophreniform disorder had significantly better outcomes.

-Over the years, understanding of schizophreniform disorder improved and psychiatrists even described it as one of the affective disorders with schizophrenia-like symptoms, a paper from Schizophrenia Research reported.
+Over the years, understanding of schizophreniform disorder improved and psychiatrists even described it as one of the unusual instances of affective disorders displaying symptoms similar to schizophrenia, a 2003 paper by Naz et al., in Schizophrenia Research reported.

 How common is schizophreniform disorder?